hmrc/play-fsm/README.md

 - the testability of an application must not be compromised by implementation complexity

 ## Solution
-Finite State Machine is an established pattern to manage complex internal state flow based on a set of transition rules.
+State Machine is an established pattern to manage complex internal state flow based on a set of transition rules.
 See <https://brilliant.org/wiki/finite-state-machines/>.

-In this library, you find a ready-to-use solution tailored for use in HMRC-style frontend Play application.
+In this library, you find a ready-to-use solution tailored for use in an HMRC-style frontend Play application, like `agent-invitations-frontend`.

 ## Design
-The key concept in the library is a *Journey*.
+The key concept is a *Journey*.
 Each journey represents separate business transaction.
 It is only loosely related to the HTTP and user session, in fact, depending on the state persistence implementation it can be a part of a user session or even it could span multiple users.
 Former is the common variant.
 It is expected of an application to have one or more journeys.

 Journey consist of a set of *State*s and *Transition*s.